 Post Tagged with: "Cozy Powell"

-Asked to pick a favorite guitar track, Queen’s Brian May quickly names Ritchie Blackmore’s pop-rock update of “Since You’ve Been Gone” with Rainbow, showering his fellow axeman with praise.
+Asked to pick a favorite guitar track, Queen’s Brian May quickly names a surprising cut from Ritchie Blackmore’s discography.

 If you have any doubt who the greatest singer in the history of metal, heck, maybe in the history of rock ‘n’ roll is, just pop this DVD into your player and fast forward to the second song.